LIZELUAN/project/README.md

 # project
 This code is about scRNA analysis of prostate cancer for my research project.
-The data used is the gene expression matrix of scRNA data of prostate cancer tumours The analysis includs tSNE view and cell communicatin analysis.
+The data used is the gene expression matrix of scRNA data of prostate cancer tumours The analysis includes tSNE view and cell communicatin analysis.

 Cell communication analysis starts from the preparation of meta.txt and count.txt.
 Network.txt comes from the cellphonedb command output on linux server.